Autism Team and Psychology Cognitive Assessments

 - A diagnosis may be made at this point, if it applies to the child’s presentation.
 Reports take 2-3 weeks to complete.

 - Most importantly, the report will provide the child’s parents and teachers with a strengths and needs profile and a number of recommendations and some resources which will help to support the child in reaching their potential.

-Speech and Language Therapy Expressive and Receptive Language €200 add on (0-5 years)
+Speech and Language Therapy Expressive and Receptive Language €390 (usually €490)

-Follow up School/Preschool Visits to support/advise staff €300 within 2 hrs of EPT Clinic: Additional half day school/preschool visit may be requested by parents, whereby they may wish that the psychologist provides the school with additional training/support.
+Follow up School/Preschool Visits to support/advise staff from €400 within 2 hrs of EPT Clinic: Additional half day school/preschool visit may be requested by parents, whereby they may wish that the psychologist provides the school with additional training/support.